-1. Describe from their own perspective, what it is that makes Christian Counselling, Christian.
+- 1. Describe from their own perspective, what it is that makes Christian Counselling, Christian. - 2.
+Articulate various contemporary options in the "integration of psychology and theology" and to competently present their own position. - 3.
+Articulate and value a Christian understanding of the nature of personhood, pathology and health with particular emphasis on the safe and effective use of self; supported by spirit, mind and body competence in accordance with ethical practice and effective resource acquisition.

-- 2. Articulate various contemporary options in the "integration of psychology and theology" and to competently present their own position. - 3.
-Articulate and value a Christian understanding of the nature of personhood, pathology and health with particular emphasis on the safe and effective use of self; supported by spirit, mind and body competence in accordance with ethical practice and effective resource acquisition. - 4.
-Begin to identify the essential elements of Affective, Relational, Cognitive, and Behavioural therapy as they apply to the highest standards of therapeutic process. - 5.
-Begin to demonstrate the therapeutic application of Scripture and Prayer in the counselling process.
+- 4. Identify the essential elements of Affective, Relational, Cognitive, and Behavioural therapy as they apply to the highest standards of therapeutic process. - 5.
+Demonstrate the therapeutic application of Scripture and Prayer in the counselling process.